The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 I have not seen her on the performers list.

-But you know, the the music industry, uh, Drudge had a story up on his page not long ago that uh the music industry is down now for the seventh consecutive year, and concerts all over the world are being canceled due to slow ticket sales.
+But, you know, the music industry, Drudge had a story up on his page not long ago that the music industry is down now for the seventh consecutive year, and concerts all over the world are being canceled due to slow ticket sales.

-Um Barbara Streisand had to cancel some of hers, I think, in uh Italy and uh and in other places.
+Barbara Streisand had to cancel some of hers, I think, in Italy and in other places.

-You know, there's a major, major call, evolution or what have you going on in uh in music right now.
+You know, there's a major, major evolution or what have you going on in music right now.

-I, of course, as a highly trained radio specialist and broadcast specialist and tuned uh to all of this and where it takes us in the future, and I'm gonna make you a little prediction.
+I, of course, as a highly trained radio specialist and broadcast specialist and tuned to all of this and where it takes us in the future.

-Uh with the portability now of music being so vast, so many different ways of getting it yourself with your own playlists and listening to it on your iPod or your MP3 flare, you know, cell phone or what have you.
+With the portability now of music being so vast, so many different ways of getting it yourself with your own playlists and listening to it on your iPod or your MP3 flare, your cell phone or what have you.

-Uh radio stations that play music, and primarily the FM types, uh, you know, they're they're they're gonna have uh some decisions to make about programming dummies.
+Radio stations that play music, and primarily the FM types, you know, they're going to have some decisions to make about programming dumb.

-And I predict that we will single-handedly save FM, because the music is eventually it's gonna be it's gonna be available in a whole lot of other places, and I think spoken word is what's going to end up uh being dominant on all radio, terrestrial uh radio.
+And I predict that we will single-handedly save FM because the music is eventually available in a whole lot of other places.

 And of course, what do I do?